matthew-tfs/mjcb.io/content/blog/00043-freedos-13-released.md

 I won't go into the details on the process for installing FreeDOS as it is fairly straightforward and well documented.
 The only issue that I did have was that I was not able to get the provided FreeDOS boot disk to work correctly.
 I tried writing the image to a floppy disk several times, but it did not work for whatever reason.

-I ended up using a Windows 98 SE boot disk to load the FreeDOS installation CD and install the Operating System with all applications and games.
+I ended up using a Windows 98 SE boot disk to load the FreeDOS installation CD and install the operating system with all applications and games.

 ![FreeDOS on the IBM ThinkPad 380ED After Bootup](/images/blog/00043/freedos-13-bootup.png)